Tibor Takács (director): Early life

-Takács was born on September 11, 1954 in Budapest, Hungary, but grew up in Canada.
+Takács was born on September 11, 1954, in Budapest, Hungary, but grew up in Canada.
 He described his early experiences with cinema as being the result of his “European parents who watched a lot of foreign films with subtitles.”
 Around the age of ten, his family moved to a more urban area with several movie theaters, where he began to see multiple American films a week for several years.
 He attended the University of Toronto, where he began to work in theater and directed several award-winning short films, which eventually led to commercial directing work.

 His film career did not begin immediately, however.
 In the late 70's, Takács was involved with various Toronto-area punk and metal bands.
 He served as manager and producer for Toronto punk bands The Viletones and The Cardboard Brains, and is credited as producer on the Viletones' Screamin Fist (1977) single, and Cardboard Brains'White EP" (1977) and Black EP (1978), as well as recording engineer on the Viletones' 1977 recording sessions (eventually released in 1994 as A Taste of Honey).
 Takacs collaborated with Canadian author and filmmaker Peter Vronsky during the 1970s and acted as a cinematographer and art director on some of his films.

 In 1978, he released his first feature-length film, the independently-produced sci-fi musical Metal Messiah, which featured numerous Toronto-based musicians, including members of Kickback and the Cardboard Brains.
+The film was written by Stephen Zoller, his partner in Mega-Media Productions, with the two then collaborating further on the 1981 theatrical feature The Tomorrow Man and the 1983 short film Snow.

+Snow was a Genie Award nominee for Best Theatrical Short Film at the 5th Genie Awards in 1984.